Portfolio

 I can shape the future of my town.

-I produce Swindon Wordsmiths, a poetry and comedy night created by local people, for local people.
-A mixture of open-mic and professional performances, the event attracts audiences of 80-90 people.
+I produce Swindon Wordsmiths, a quarterly poetry and comedy night created by local people, for local people.
+Hosted by Abbie Hope at The Well Church, the event platforms high-quality stand-up comedy and spoken word poetry, attracting audiences of 60-80 people.

 Follow @swindonwordsmiths

 I work with Shine PND (Post-Natal Depression) support group, a safe space for mothers affected by PND to take part in creative workshops.
-I help mothers write and reflect using creative journalling techniques.
-I use poetry as a reflective tool to spark conversation and model vulnerability.
+In my one-off ‘Intro to Creative Journaling’ workshops, I use poetry as a reflective tool to spark conversation and model vulnerability.

 One day the bedside crib that once invaded your space will be sold on Facebook Marketplace, destined for another sleepless mother.